 Scones are a weakness of mine.
 A plain, British-style scone spread with difficult to justify quantities of clotted cream and strawberry jam is a vice tricky to control.
 But because scones are such a blank canvas, without any added flavour, they are real fun to experiment with.
 The result?
 Coffee and Chocolate Scones.

 The unanimous reaction I’ve had when talking about these scones has been one of intrigue.
 Raisins in your scones?
 Fine.
 Cheese and garlic?
 Bellissimo!
 Chocolate and coffee?!
 Pardon me?

-Don’t worry, the idea of a chocolate scone may seem strange and the addition of coffee stranger still, but it does work.
+Don’t worry, the idea of a chocolate scone may seem strange and the addition of Rave Coffee will make it taste delicious even if it sounds stranger still, but it does work.
 And very well.
 Very well indeed.
 As you’ll know, coffee and chocolate combine to outstanding success, add a dollop of cream and what you’ve got is an almost irresistible tea time treat.

 But what of the jam?
 Well, frankly, it’s optional.
 A scone without jam may not pique your interest, but the inherent flavour of the treat is enough to satisfy.
 If jam is demanded, and it may well be, plump for something with cherries; regret will not enter into your mind for a second.

 When it comes down to it, you may only tentatively flirt with the idea of changing things up and altering your scone preference.
 But the moment you do you’ll begin to wonder why more people don’t experiment with their scones.
 Be glad that you did!